 Fasting is a shield, so the one who fasts should avoid obscene speech and ignorant behaviour.
 If someone abuses him or starts to fight with him, he should reply by saying: ‘I am fasting.
 I am fasting’.
 (Al-Bukhari)

-The core of fasting according to the Prophet was one’s willingness not merely to give up self-indulgence, but to feel the need of one’s brother as one’s own.
+The core of fasting according to Prophet Muhammad was one’s willingness not merely to give up self-indulgence, but to feel the need of one’s brother as one’s own.
 And no one was more kind-hearted and generous than the Messenger of God; and his generosity reached its peak in Ramadan.
 (Al-Bukhari)

 Make things easy for people and do not make them difficult, and cheer people up and do not drive them away.
 (Al-Bukhari)